 - You can use cash.

-If the court doesn’t offer an online payment option, or you don’t have the ability to pay online, also ask if you can pay by phone or through the mail.
+If the court doesn't offer an online payment option, or you don't have the ability to pay online, also ask if you can pay by phone or by mail.

-You can get a four-point credit on your driving record when you successfully complete a course in the state’s Driver Safety Program.
-You can complete the course for point-credit purposes once every three years.
+You can get a credit of 4 points on your Indiana driving record when you successfully complete a course in the state's Driver Safety Program.
+You can complete the course for a point-credit once every 3 years.

-Check out our IN Point Reduction section for more information.
+Check out our page about point reduction for more information.

-- You complete a deferral program or DSP to make sure either the violation doesn’t show up or the four-point credit was added (depending on your situation).
+- You complete a deferral program or DSP to make sure either the IN traffic violation doesn't show up or the credit was added (depending on your situation).

-Let’s avoid a shock the next time you renew your auto insurance policy: If you plead guilty and pay your ticket, your insurance provider might increase your rates.
+If you plead "guilty" and pay your IN traffic ticket, your car insurance provider might increase your rates.

-Talk with your agent about this possibility and, if there’s nothing in your driving history or policy that prevents an increase, consider comparing policy rates online to find a better deal.Other Topics in This Section
+Talk with your auto insurance agent about this possibility and, if there's nothing in your Indiana driving history or policy that prevents an increase, consider comparing policy rates online to find a better deal.Other Topics in This Section